 For state unemployment insurance (“SUI”) tax purposes, employers engaged in merger and acquisition (“M&A”) transactions must adhere to the SUI tax provisions in each taxing jurisdiction (50 states, DC, PR, and VI), based on each unique set of facts and circumstances.
 An M&A transaction can broadly be defined as a transaction involving the transfer of workforce from one legal entity to another.
 When one of the legal entities involved in an M&A transaction is emerging from bankruptcy, unique opportunities may be presented.

-When an employer emerges from bankruptcy, whether under the same legal entity or by having some or substantially all of its assets (including workforce) acquired by another legal entity, special transfer of experience provisions may apply, often benefiting the acquiring employer.
-The following summarizes the different successor employer provisions that could apply to an employer emerging from bankruptcy:
+When an employer emerges from bankruptcy, whether under the same legal entity or by having some or substantially all of its assets (including workforce) acquired by another legal entity, special transfer of experience provisions may apply.
+Oftentimes, this benefits the acquiring employer.
+The different successor employer provisions that could apply to an employer emerging from bankruptcy include:

 - Provisions are Unclear: When SUI tax provisions are unclear in a jurisdiction, employers should obtain guidance from the jurisdiction on how the specific set of facts and circumstances will be treated for successor employer purposes.
 An employer may take the opportunity to negotiate or petition the state workforce agency that “successorship” is inappropriate based on the facts and circumstances or is inconsistent with the intent of the relevant SUI tax provisions.